Skip to content

-How to Play Human Bingo: Ice Breaker Instructions
+How to Play Ice Breaker Bingo: Get-to-Know-You Game Instructions

 Each player gets a bingo card with personal characteristics in the squares: "Has a pet," "Speaks more than one language," "Has lived in another country," "Is a morning person."
 Players move around the room, ask questions, and collect signatures from people who match each description.
-First to complete a row, column, or diagonal wins.
+First to complete a row wins!

 What You Need

-• One printed human bingo card per player (each card should be different)
+• One printed ice breaker bingo card per player (each card should be different)

 • Pens for everyone